For accidents and emergencies, call 118 for Italy’s emergency medical service.

 Paying for healthcare

-If you're an EU or EEA citizen and you don’t have a European health insurance card (EHIC) you'll have to pay for the entirety of your treatment unless you're pregnant, need urgent medical attention or the patient is under 14 years old.
+If you're a citizen in the European Union or European Economic Area and you don’t have a European health insurance card (EHIC) you'll have to pay for the entirety of your treatment unless you're pregnant, need urgent medical attention or the patient is under 14 years old.

 If you’re an EHIC holder and/or have been granted a residence permit you can register with the SSN (Servizio Sanitario Nazionale) at the nearest ASL (Azienda Sanitaria Locale) and get public healthcare under the same, cost-free conditions as Italian citizens.